tanishirai/tanishirai/README.md

 # 🔎 About Me

-- 🌱 I’m currently expanding my skills in data analytics and web development.
+- 🌱 I’m currently expanding my skills in web development.
 - 💬 Ask me about **Web Development** and **Open Source Contribution**.
 - 🤝 I’m open to collaboration on projects that create real-world solutions.
 - ⚡ Fun fact: I love turning complex problems into simple solutions and enjoy the process of continuous learning in tech!